Quick Facts- Grammar School

 Yes, students have regular classes in structured physical education where they learn a wide variety of sports and learn how to set and meet physical improvement goals.
-Students are also able to participate in extra-curricular sports such as soccer, track and field, cross country, or triathalon club.
+In addition, numerous other opportunites are given for active learning as well as unstructured time outside.
+Students are also able to participate in extra-curricular sports teams such as cross country and track and field, and clubs such as volleyball and basketball.

 Classical education is an excellent way to educate children whatever their abilities.
 Gifted children will do well in many different educational environments.
 They can excel at Redeemer, as we provide a challenging and robust academic environment.
 Classical education works with the natural development of the child and teaches fundamental skills in grammar, logic, history, math, and science.
 This knowledge is accessible to everyone; it is knowledge that forms the basis of good thinking.
 Moreover, classical education communicates these skills in a way that is enjoyable.
 Finally, at Redeemer, we stress that education is holistic, engaging the entire person.
 And so we aim to provide a moral and spiritual grounding which is invaluable for every student — whatever his or her academic ability may be.
 Everyone deserves a classical education.

 One of the benefits of classical education is that effective classroom teaching reduces the need for excessive homework, especially in the lower grades.
 While some homework is necessary to develop study skills, the amount of homework given to grammar-stage students at Redeemer Classical School will be minimal.
 The faculty members coordinate homework load in middle school to ensure it is not excessive